Ali Akbar Velayati

-He is also a member of Iranian Science and Culture Hall of Fame, Expediency Discernment Council's President of Center for Strategic Research, senior fellow of Iranian Academy of Medical Sciences, and also former member of Supreme Council of the Cultural Revolution.
+He is also a member of Iranian Science and Culture Hall of Fame, Expediency Discernment Council's President of Center for Strategic Research, senior fellow of Iranian Academy of Medical Sciences, and also a former member of Supreme Council of the Cultural Revolution.
 He is the secretary-general of the World Assembly of Islamic Awakening.

 He was the Minister of Foreign Affairs for more than fifteen years from December 1981 to August 1997 under Prime Minister Mir-Hossein Mousavi and Presidents Ali Khamenei and Akbar Hashemi Rafsanjani.
-He is the first and only person to have held this position for more than ten years.
+He is the first and only person to have held this position for over ten years.
 He was a candidate in 2013 presidential election and lost, coming fifth out of the six candidates garnering 2,268,753 votes, which was 6.18% of the votes.

 Early life and education

 Velayati was born in Rostamabad village in Shemiran, Tehran, on 24 June 1945.
 He was matriculated into Tehran University of medical sciences in 1964.
 Velayati finished his studies in pediatrics before moving to Johns Hopkins University for a fellowship in infectious diseases.
 In the meantime, Velayati taught at university and was an active member of such influential body as the Supreme Council of Cultural Revolution.
 He is still a member of Expediency Council and Islamic Encyclopedia Foundation.